I became a professor at Saarland University in June 2022 and lead the CVMP lab.

 My current research focuses on the task of perceiving the environment in the context of autonomous driving.
 To this end, I am working on the reconstruction of dynamic scenes using multiple cameras mounted on a vehicle.
 In my free time, I like to play basketball and go mountain biking.

-In my spare time, I enjoy cooking, watching movies, and playing the piano works of Claude Debussy.
+In my spare time, I enjoy cooking, watching movies, playing chess, and playing the piano works of Claude Debussy.

 I am doing my Master’s in Visual Computing at Saarland University.
 My interests lie in Computer Graphics, Computer Vision, and Machine Learning, with the aim of better understanding of the world around me from the eyes of the computer.